MPM3D: A 3D Explicit Material Point Method Code

 MPM3D is a 3D explicit and parallel MPM code developed since 2004 in the Computational Dynamics Laboratory led by Professor Xiong Zhang at Tsinghua University in China.
 The MPM3D can be used to simulate the transient responses of structures to extreme loadings such as impact and blast.
 For the sake of easy update and maintenance, the development of MPM3D was shifted from FORTRAN to C++ in 2007.

-The C++ version of MPM3D is still under development, which has implemented the USL, USF and MUSL versions of the MPM, GIMP, contact algorithm, adaptive scheme (both with the particle and grid), explicit finite element method (with bar element, hexahedron element, membrane element, shell element and beam element), hybrid finite element material point (HFEMP) method, coupled finite element material point (CFEMP) method, and adaptive finite element material point (AFEMP) method.
+The C++ version of MPM3D is still under development, which has implemented the USL, USF and MUSL versions of the MPM, GIMP, contact algorithm, adaptive scheme (both with the particle and grid), explicit finite element method (with bar element, hexahedron element, membrane element, shell element and beam element), hybrid finite element material point (HFEMP) method, coupled finite element material point (CFEMP) method, adaptive finite element material point (AFEMP) method, incompressible MPM, and implicit MPM.
 The material model library consists of elasticity, elastic-perfect plasticity, elasto-plasticity with isotropic hardening, Johnson-Cook plasticity, high explosive, Newtonian fluid, Holmquist-Johnson-Cook concrete, RHT concrete, Taylor-Chen-Kuszmau concrete, Holmquist-Johnson ceramic, Drucker-Prager model, Deshpande-Fleck model and Mooney-Rivlin hyperelasticity, together with several equations of state (EOS) such as polynomial, JWL, Gruneisen and P-α.
 To predict the evolution of failure, several types of failure models have been implemented based on the maximum equivalent plastic strain, maximum hydrostatic pressure, maximum principal stress/shear stress, maximum principal strain/shear strain, and instantaneous geometric strain.
 The MPM3D has been parallelized using both OpenMP and MPI so that it can be run in both SMP (symmetric multi-processing) and MPP (massively parallel processing) architectures.
 The graphical user interface (GUI) of MPM3D was developed using the cross-platform application and UI development framework Qt, the visualization toolkit VTK, and the cross-platform, open-source build system CMake.
 The MPM3D can be run in Windows, Linux or Mac OS X. The open-source, multi-platform data analysis and visualization application ParaView is used as its post processor.

 Free Trial Version